CSCfi/csc-user-guide/docs/data/datasets/datamanagement.md

 ### Perform quality control

 Data, just like other research outputs, should undergo some level of quality control.
 Quality control makes it easier to analyse your own data, decreases and is vital if you intend to share your data with others.
-You can start with some basic sanity checks, e.g. verifying there are no non-numeric values in otherwise numeric data and checking consistency in units of measurement and naming schemes.
+You can start with some basic sanity checks, e.g. verifying there are no non-numeric values in otherwise numeric data and checking consistency in the units of measurement and naming schemes.

 ### Use standard, open data formats

 Every researcher has their own favorite tools for storing and analysing data.
 To make your data easy to use it is best to store it in a standard and open file format which can be used by various software and remains accessible over time (e.g. CSV, XML).
-These types of data formats are also good candidates for digital preservation of data.
+These types of data formats are also good candidates for the digital preservation of data.

 ### Use good variable names and null values

-Be consistent when naming variables and record enough information so the definitions of both variables and their values are clear.
+Be consistent when naming variables and record enough information in order to make the definitions of both the variables and their values are clear.
 Follow the practices within your research community for naming variables e.g. using full taxonomic names.
 Many datasets also contain missing or empty data values which should be carefully marked (e.g. NaN) so they are distinguishable from true zeros.

 ### Document your data processing

 Remember to record and report how your research data is analysed and processed.
 This is essential for both reproducibility and assessment of research quality.
 Lack of good [data documentation](metadata-and-documentation.md#data-documentation-also-called-detailed-descriptive-metadata-or-data-level-metadata) often leads to data loss.
-To keep [data and documentation well organized](metadata-and-documentation.md#data-organization) you should also have a version control (manual or automatic) system in use.
+To keep [data and documentation well-organized](metadata-and-documentation.md#data-organization) you should also have a version control (manual or automatic) system in use.

 ### Provide metadata